William X, Duke of Aquitaine: Duke

 William administered his Aquitaine duchy as both a lover of the arts and a warrior.
 He became involved in conflicts with Normandy, which he raided in 1136 in alliance with Geoffrey V, Count of Anjou, who claimed it in his wife's name and for France.

 Even inside his borders, William faced an alliance of the Lusignans and the Parthenays against him, an issue resolved with total destruction of the enemies.
 In international politics, William X initially supported antipope Anacletus II in the papal schism of 1130, opposite to Pope Innocent II, against the will of his own bishops.
 In 1134, Saint Bernard of Clairvaux convinced William to drop his support for Anacletus and join Innocent.

+Conversion

+During St. Bernard's time spent with William, he invited him to attend mass at the La Couldre church.
+During communion, Bernard went to the door with the Eucharist on the sacred paten and pointed the Host toward him and asked him not to look at God as he did his servants.

 In 1137, William joined the pilgrimage to Santiago de Compostela, but died during the trip.

+Death

 On his deathbed, he expressed his wish to see king Louis VI of France as protector of his fifteen-year-old daughter Eleanor, and to find her a suitable husband.
 Louis VI naturally accepted this guardianship and married the heiress of Aquitaine to his own son, Louis VII.